Overview of Pervasive Developmental Disorders

 Autistic disorder is the most common specific form of the pervasive developmental disorders.
 It is characterized by severe impairment in socialization and communication skills.
 Repetitive behaviors and limited interests in daily life activities are also common.

 Asperger’s disorder is characterized by impaired social interaction and repetitive behaviors, but normal language development.
-Children with Asperger’s disorder tend to accumulate information about a specific topics and social interaction, and communication usually gets focused on that topic of interest.
+Children with Asperger’s disorder tend to accumulate information about specific topics and social interaction, and communication usually gets focused on that topic of interest.
 This kind of behavior might contribute to social isolation.

 Developmental disorder not otherwise specified